dkaramit/BB_VEGAS/README.md

 ---

-This project started in [*ASAP*](https://dkaramit.github.io/ASAP), where everything is made simple.
-So explanation on how the algorithm works can be found there.
+This project started in the [*ASAP*](https://dkaramit.github.io/ASAP) project, where everything is made simple.
+Explanations on how the algorithm works can be found there.
+Examples on how to use the code, though, are given here.

 ---
 ## To-do :